Brobin/drf-generators/README.rst

     $ pip install drf-generators

-Clone the repo and install manually:
+or Clone the repo and install manually:

 .. code-block:: bash